ormsng/Chess/README.md

 # Chess
-* This project is a live chess game written in Java and uses Firebase for authentication and database purposes.
+* This project is a live chess game written in Java with Android Studio and uses Firebase for authentication and database purposes.
 * It was created as a final project for a mobile app development course, with the goal of providing a learning opportunity for users to improve their chess skills and compete online.
 * The game includes a full range of chess moves, an authentication system, and real-time updates for smooth gameplay.